hoehermann/purple-gowhatsapp/docs/NOTES.md

 * Channels: 1 (mono)

 This kind of message is also known as "push to talk" (PTT).
-While it is possible to send other audio formats as non-voice audio messages, this plug-in only considers data for voice messages.
-Everything else is send as a document message.
+While it is possible to send other audio formats as non-voice audio messages, this plug-in only considers audio data for voice messages.

 ##### Video Message